If running the air conditioner all day is costing you a small fortune, you’re not alone!

 Where’s the Digital Thermostat?

 The commercial says the Arctic Air’s digital thermostat gives you precise control, but our unit didn’t have a digital temperature display.
-Instead, it only had a power button, speed control button and light display button.
-I called Arctic Air’s customer service department and was told the thermostat comes only on a more expensive model.
+Instead, it had just a power button, a speed control button and a light display button.
+We called Arctic Air’s customer service department and were told the thermostat comes only on a more expensive model.

 Arctic Air vs. Small Fan